HalfPaul/Rock_Paper_Scissors_CNN/README.md

 # Model
 Model has **3 convolution and pooling layers** with changing filter and kernel sizes, **30% dropout layer** to prevent overfitting, **1 hidden layer** of 64 nodes and an **output layer** with softmax activation function.

+# Results
+Model performed pretty well with accuracy over 90%.
+I also tested 2 images from different dataset and they were predicted correctly.